 Class I streams, which may include intermittent or ephemeral streams, may be indicated by the presence or seasonal presence of fish, either currently or historically, or by the presence of habitat to sustain fish.
-Historical evidence can include fishery agency reports or other scientific studies that provide evidence that a stream reach may have supported fish or fish habitat.
 Streams that are designated by NMFS as critical habitat for steelhead, chinook, or coho will be assumed to be Class I streams.
 However designated critical habitat does not encompass all Class I streams, and should not be relied upon as a basis for excluding streams from a Class I designation.

 Class II streams, which may include intermittent or ephemeral streams, may be indicated by the presence of aquatic non-fish vertebrates or aquatic benthic macroinvertebrates or combinations of other indicators, such as free water, aquatic plants, or hydric soils.
-Historical information may be used in areas where habitat is suspected to be degraded.
 However, in Class II streams fish are never present, either currently or historically.